-- 334. Where PDC is received by the ESC, the PDC should be named in accordance with the Naming Convention and then saved into the relevant Case file on CMS.
-Where appropriate, the handling IO should be notified that PDC has been received for their particular Case file, if the PDC was sent only to investigations@ethicalstandards.org.uk or info@ethicalstandards.org.uk. - 335.PDC must always be handled politely and in a timely fashion.
+- 443. Where PDC is received by the ESC, the PDC should be named in accordance with the Naming Convention and then saved into the relevant Case file on CMS.
+Where appropriate, the handling IO should be notified that PDC has been received for their particular Case file, if the PDC was sent only to investigations@ethicalstandards.org.uk or info@ethicalstandards.org.uk. - 444.PDC must always be handled politely and in a timely fashion.
 PDC varies greatly in terms of form and content.
 As such, it is not possible to cover how to respond to every type of PDC received.
-Generally, all staff at ESC should strive to respond to the content of PDC as honestly and transparently as possible. - 336.
-Responses to PDC should contain reference to and a copy of the Post Decision Factsheet (Appendix 21 Post Decision Factsheet). - 337.
+Generally, all staff at ESC should strive to respond to the content of PDC as honestly and transparently as possible. - 445.
+Responses to PDC should contain reference to and a copy of the Post Decision Factsheet (Appendix 21 Post Decision Factsheet). - 446.
 All PDC should be saved in the appropriate case file on CMS.

-1.5 Handling CAU
+I.5 Handling CAU

-- 338. The process of handling CAU is set out in the CHP.
+- 447. The process of handling CAU is set out in the CHP.
 All staff across the ESC must cover this procedure as part of their induction and must be given refresher training as required, to ensure they are confident in identifying complaints, empowered to resolve simple complaints on the spot, and familiar with how to apply this procedure (including recording complaints).
-Generally, the process is as follows: - A. Stage 1 Frontline response: for issues that are straightforward and simple, requiring little or no investigation, an 'On-the-spot' apology, explanation, or action to put the matter right will be issued.
+Generally, the process is as follows: - A. Stage 1 Frontline response: for issues that are straightforward and simple, requiring little or no investigation, an 'on-the-spot' apology, explanation, or action to put the matter right will be issued.
 At this stage, the CAU should be resolved or a response provided in five working days or less (unless there are exceptional circumstances).
 The response should be issued directly using the most appropriate method (telephone, MS Teams, email or face-to-face).
-We will tell the complainer how to escalate their complaint to stage 2. - B. Stage 2 Investigation: where the Complainer is not satisfied with the frontline response, or refuses to engage at the frontline, or where the complaint is complex, serious or 'high-risk', the Complaint is to be acknowledged within three working days.
-We will then contact the Complainer to clarify the points of the CAU and outcome sought (where these are already clear, we will confirm these in the acknowledgement).
-The CAU should be resolved or a definitive response provided within 20 working days following a thorough investigation of the points raised.

-- C. Independent external review (SPSO or other): where the Complainer is not satisfied with the Stage 2 response from the Commissioner, the Complainer is entitled to pass the CAU to SPSO to assess whether there is evidence of maladministration not identified by the Commissioner. - 339.
-All CAUs are to be recorded in the office CAU log available internally in the shared drive (location: O:\Corporate Governance\Critical Documents\Complaints handling procedures (about us)\Complaints Database).
+We will tell the complainer how to escalate their complaint to stage 2. - B. Stage 2 Investigation: where the complainer is not satisfied with the frontline response, or refuses to engage at stage 1, or where the complaint is complex, serious or 'high-risk', the Complaint is to be acknowledged within three working days.
+We will then contact the complainer to clarify the points of the CAU and outcome sought (where these are already clear, we will confirm these in the acknowledgement).
+The CAU should be resolved or a definitive response provided within 20 working days following a thorough investigation of the points raised. - C. Independent external review (SPSO or other): where the complainer is not satisfied with the Stage 2 response from the Commissioner, the complainer is entitled to pass the CAU to the Scottish Public Services Ombudsman (SPSO) to assess whether there is evidence of maladministration not identified by the Commissioner. - 448.
+All CAUs are to be recorded in the office CAU log available internally.